Find out more about locum cover from LocumPlan

 What is LocumPlan?

-LocumPlan is annual insurance underwritten by certain syndicates at Lloyd’s.
-It is designed to meet locum costs incurred by, for example, medical, dental, veterinary and ophthalmology practices if one of the doctors, dentists, vets or a senior practice staff member is ill or has an accident.
+LocumPlan is annual insurance policy designed to meet locum costs incurred by, for example, medical, dental, veterinary and ophthalmology practices if one of the doctors, dentists, vets or a senior practice staff member is ill or has an accident.
 The insurance will pay up to the weekly sum insured until the individual is able to return to work (up to a maximum of 52 weeks, whichever is sooner).

 In addition, LocumPlan policies will pay a lump sum of £10,000 if an insured person dies, is blinded or loses a limb or is permanently totally disabled as the result of an accident.